Toxicity reference values (TRVs)

 As part of its missions and under the French National Environmental & Health Action Plan (2004-2008), the Agency began a national programme on TRVs in 2004 with the aim of building solid French expertise that could be shared by the various competent authorities in this area.

-In response to a request by the Directorate General for Health and the Directorate General for Risk Prevention, the Agency set up an expert group dedicated to TRVs in 2008.
+In response to a request by the Ministries of Health and environment, the Agency set up an expert group dedicated to TRVs in 2008.
 Its aim is to establish TRVs for substances of interest and introduce the procedures for their support, the framework for their dissemination and use, and how they are to be monitored over time.
 This group also aims to develop and enhance methodological knowledge relating to TRVs.

 How are TRVs developed?